Ps3itaTeam/MAMBA_PRX_Loader/MAMBA_PRX_Loader/README.md

 		-To add or remove VSH plugins it is necessary to edit /dev_hdd0/mamba_plugins.txt

-	Load with PRX Loader (only if MAMBA is disabled or unsupported):
+	Load with PRX Loader (only if MAMBA is disabled):

 		-To add or remove VSH plugins it is necessary to edit /dev_hdd0/prx_plugins.txt